ndsev/zserio/compiler/extensions/java/README.md

 For an **API documentation** see the [Java Runtime Library](https://zserio.org/doc/runtime/latest/java).

-## Supported Java Version
+## Supported Java Versions

-Zserio Java generator supports the Java SE 8 (LTS).
+Zserio Java generator supports the Java SE 8 (LTS) and the Java SE 11 (LTS).

 Although newer Java versions are not tested, they should work as well as long as they are backward compatible.